Cheapest Golden Visas: 13 updated EU and Caribbean options compared

 One option for investors to obtain permanent residency in Malta is to rent a property with the following expenses:

-• contribution fee — €58,000, with an extra €7,500 fee paid for every parent and grandparent;
+• administrative fee — €60,000, with an extra €7,500 paid for every relative over 18, excluding spouse;

 • charitable donation — €2,000.

-The other option is purchasing real estate worth at least €300,000 in the south of Malta or on the island of Gozo and €350,000 in other areas.
-The contribution fee is €28,000, with the other expenses unchanged.
+The other option is purchasing real estate worth at least €375,000, with the other expenses unchanged.

-The application is processed for at least 6 months.
 Permanent residence is granted for life, allowing the investor and family members to visit the Schengen Area for 90 days in 180.
 The permanent residence card must be renewed every 5 years, though.

-Pros of the Malta Permanent Residence Programme:
+Pros of the Malta Permanent Residence Programme

 • residency for life;